exoAtmospheres/ForMoSA/README.md

 ***
 #### **To have a preliminary look into the results:**

-- Copy the example.ipynb file
+- Copy the DEMO/outputs/output_plots.ipynb file
-- Edit your path to outcome files and to save the results
+- Edit your path and input parameters acording to your case
 - Run the cells

 All plotting modules are flexible.
 You can access the axes and the plot class.